TanStack/router/docs/framework/react/guide/type-safety.md

 ### Consider using the object syntax of `addChildren`

-It's tyipcal of routes to have `params` `search`, `loaders` or `context` that can even reference external dependencies which are also heavy on TS inference.
+It's typical of routes to have `params` `search`, `loaders` or `context` that can even reference external dependencies which are also heavy on TS inference.
 For such applications, using objects for creating the route tree can be more performant than tuples.

 `createChildren` also can accept an object.
 For large route trees with complex routes and external libraries, objects can be much faster for TS to type check as opposed to large tuples.
 The performance gains depend on your project, what external dependencies you have and how the types for those libraries are written